Ever scroll through LinkedIn and see those numbers like 1st, 2nd, or 3rd next to someone's name?

 The biggest advantage of a 1st-degree connection on LinkedIn is that you can message them directly and access their emails, phone numbers, website, and other relevant contact details.

-To fetch their contact details, click on “Contact info” option, and a popup will appear with their information.
+To fetch their contact details, click on the “Contact info” option, and a popup will appear with their information.

 That’s why sending a connection request is highly important while prospecting on LinkedIn.
 You can message them on Linkedin or easily email them.